geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

   :align: right
   :figwidth: 50%

-Figure caption: The image shows an artist's rendition of the charged particles interacting with Earth's magnetic field.
+  The image shows an artist' rendition of the charged particles interacting with Earth's magnetic field.
 The volume containing Earth's field is called the magnetosphere.

 The interaction between Earth's field and the solar wind allows charge particles to flow in the ionsphere which is a zone of ionized particles about 110 km above the earth's surface.
 These currents produce magnetic  fields.
-The time-scales for these changes can be very short, in the order of micro-seconds, to large, in the order of days.
+The time-scales for these changes can be very short, in the order  of micro- seconds, to large, in the order of days.
 Daily variations can  typically be on the order of 20 - 50 nT in size.
 Large scale variations  are caused by magnetic storms and they may be 1000's of nT in size.
 Magnetic storms are correlated with sunspot activity, usually on an 11-year cycle.
 These variations can be large enough to cause damage to satellites   and power distribution systems.
 They are also the cause   of the Aurora Borealis or Australis (northern or southern lights   respectively).
 See the GSC's "Geomagnetic Hazards" web page for more.

-.. _magnetization:
+.. _magnetics_magnetization:

 Magnetization
 =============
 When the source field is applied to earth materials it causes the to become magnetized.
 Magnetization (link to physical properties) is the dipole moment per unit volume.
 This is a vector quantity because a dipole has a strength and a direction.
 For many cases of interest the relationship between magnetization M and the source
 :math:`\mathbf{H}` (earth's magnetic field) is given by

 .. math:: \mathbf{M} = \kappa \mathbf{H}.